Prerequisites

 Create Mysql Databases & configuration files

 If you’ve decided to use Mysql the server needs to be configured for better Unicode support.
-This section also describes how to create 2 databases along with spring configuraitons to setup 2 envrionments that will make developpment easier.
+This section also describes how to create 2 databases along with spring configurations to setup 2 environments that will make development easier.

 Configure the server to use utf-8 on 4 bytes by default by appending these configurations to /usr/local/etc/my.cnf file on Mac and to /etc/mysql/my.cnf file on Ubuntu: